-- 17.1.
-In regulation 17, "club" means a student group applying for affiliation which is yet to be affiliated. - 17.2.
-To be affiliated a club must satisfy the following requirements. - 17.3.
-Constitutional criteria - 17.3.1.
-The club must have a written constitution adopted at a meeting of members of the club prior to the application for affiliation. - 17.3.2.
-The club's constitution must be published and accessible to all ANU students. - 17.3.3.
-A club's constitution must: - 17.3.3.1. ensure any currently enrolled student of ANU is entitled to join the club, unless specifically exempted - 17.3.3.2. provide that a majority of its members, at all times, are currently enrolled students of ANU; - 17.3.3.3. ensure members directly elect the officers and governing committee of the club; - 17.3.3.4. ensure that only currently enrolled students of ANU may be elected or serve as officers or on the governing committee of the club; - 17.3.3.5. provide for a fair election and dismissal process; - 17.3.3.6. provide for an Annual General Meeting to be held annually open to all members of the club; - 17.3.3.7.
-Provide a process by which members of the club may change their constitution; - 17.3.3.8.
-Have an Acknowledgement of Country in either the text of the Constitution or its formatting; - 17.3.3.9. include the following provision: "The Club is affiliated to the ANU Students' Association and anything in this Constitution which is inconsistent with the ANU Students' Association Clubs Regulations and Policies is null and void to the extent of that inconsistency."; - 17.3.3.10. include the following provision "The Club must fulfil its obligations under the Association's Clubs Regulations and Policies."; - 17.3.3.11.
-Include the following non-profit clause: "The assets and income of the Club/Society shall be used only for the promotion of the Club/Society's objectives and no portion may be paid or transferred directly or indirectly to members of the club/society except as: - 17.3.3.12. (a) bona-fide remuneration for services rendered by a member to the Club/Society, - 17.3.3.13. (b) repayment of expenses incurred by a member on behalf of the Club/Society."; and - 17.3.4.
+- 1. The club must have a written constitution adopted at a meeting of members of the club prior to the application for affiliation. - 2.
+The club's constitution must be published and accessible to all ANU students. - 3.
+A club's constitution must: - 1. ensure any currently enrolled student of ANU is entitled to join the club, unless specifically exempted - 2. provide that a majority of its members, at all times, are currently enrolled students of ANU and, if the club has non-student members, ensure that any non-students do not having voting rights in the club; - 3. ensure that only currently enrolled student members of the club directly elect the officers and governing committee of the club;

+- 4. ensure that only currently enrolled students of ANU may be elected or serve as officers or on the governing committee of the club; - 5. ensure that only currently enrolled students of ANU may vote in any meeting of the club - 6. provide power to its executive committee, individuals appointed by the committee, or another organ of the club, to deal with complaints related to the club - 7. provide for a fair election and dismissal process; - 8. provide for an Annual General Meeting to be held annually open to all members of the club; - 9.
+Provide a process by which members of the club may change their constitution; - 10.
+Have an Acknowledgement of Country in either the text of the Constitution or its formatting; - 11. include the following provision: "The Club is affiliated to the ANU Students' Association and anything in this Constitution which is inconsistent with the ANU Students' Association Clubs Regulations and Policies is null and void to the extent of that inconsistency."; - 12. include the following provision "The Club must fulfil its obligations under the Association's Clubs Regulations and Policies."; - 13.
+Include the following non-profit clause: "The assets and income of the Club/Society shall be used only for the promotion of the Club/Society's objectives and no portion may be paid or transferred directly or indirectly to members of the club/society except as: - (a) bona-fide remuneration for services rendered by a member to the Club/Society, excluding service as an Executive or committee member of a Club and excluding assistance by a member with the usual voluntary activities of a club (such as helping with or organising or managing a club meeting, activity or event). - 2. (b) repayment of expenses validly incurred by a member on behalf of the Club/Society."; and - 4.
 Include the following disaffiliation or dissolution clause: "On dissolution, disaffiliation or failure to re-affiliate by the end of the first teaching period, any net assets, property, funds or money shall not be distributed among the members but shall become the property of ANU Students Association and be given or transferred to the ANU Students' Association; except for funds sourced by means other than grants from ANUSA in the current and previous calendar year.
-Such other funds must be donated to a not-for-profit association with objects similar to those of the club, or to ANUSA." - 17.4.
+Such other funds must be donated to a not-for-profit association with objects similar to those of the club, or to ANUSA." - 3.
 The constitutional requirements for affiliation are met if the club uses a model constitution provided by ANUSA, if such a model constitution is provided.

-17.5.
-Financial criteria
+4. Financial criteria